-IMF Impact – The International Monetary Fund (IMF) recently released its World Economic Outlook January 2023 report titled ‘Inflation Peaking amid Low Growth’.
-The report mentioned that growth in India is set to decline from 6.8 percent in 2022 (as reported by Asia Law Portal in October 2022) to 6.1 percent in 2023 before picking up to 6.8 percent in 2024, with resilient domestic demand despite external headwinds.
-Pierre-Olivier Gourinchas, Chief Economist and Director, Research Department of the IMF mentioned that “Our growth projections actually for India are unchanged from our October Outlook.
+1 percent in 2023 before picking up to 6.8 percent in 2024, with resilient domestic demand despite external headwinds.
+Pierre-Olivier Gourinchas, Chief Economist and Director, Research Department of the IMF, state that “Our growth projections actually for India are similar from our October Outlook.
 We have 6.8 per cent growth for this current fiscal year, which runs until March, and then we’re expecting some slowdown to 6.1 percent in fiscal year 2023.
-And that is largely driven by external factors”.
+And largely drive by external factors”.